MAECProject/maec5-docs/source/index.html.md

 }
 ```

 An identifier universally and uniquely identifies a SDO, SRO, Bundle, or Marking Definition.
 Identifiers **MUST** follow the form `object-type--UUIDv4`, where `object-type` is the exact value (all type names are lowercase strings, by definition) from the `type` property of the object being identified or referenced and where the UUIDv4 is an RFC 4122-compliant Version 4 UUID.
-The UUID MUST be generated according to the algorithm(s) defined in RFC 4122, section 4.4 (Version 4 UUID) [RFC4122].
+The UUID **MUST** be generated according to the algorithm(s) defined in RFC 4122, section 4.4 (Version 4 UUID).

-The JSON MTI serialization uses the JSON string type [RFC7159] when representing identifier.
+The JSON MTI serialization uses the JSON string type when representing identifier.

 ## Integer